NanoComp/meep/doc/docs/Python_User_Interface.md

 **`vertices` [list of `Vector3`]**
 —
 The vertices that make up the prism.
 They must lie in a plane that's perpendicular to the `axis`.
-Note that infinite prism lengths (with `height` of `mp.inf`) are not supported.
-To simulate infinite geometry, just extend the edge of the prism a little past the cell.
+Note that infinite lengths are not supported.
+To simulate infinite geometry, just extend the edge of the prism beyond the cell.

 **`height` [`number`]**
 —